Make sure you get the right advice during these difficult times

 If you are unable to work due to illness or injury, income protection can kick in and replace part of your salary.
 Ideally enough to be able to keep paying your mortgage should you have no income for a period.

 A Policy that protects a family should one parent pass away.
 More frequently paid as a monthly amount to the surviving partner on death of the other partner.
-Paid out until the child is deemed no longer a dependent by whatever age was selected when the policy began, i.e. 18, 21 etc
+Most commonly paid out until the child is deemed no longer a dependent by whatever age was selected when the policy began, i.e. 18, 21 etc However, can be set out to protect a spouse or other loved one in the event of death.

 A set amount of life cover for whatever term you choose.
 If you took £200K life cover until you are age 75, it might be more or less than you need to cover the mortgage, but you always know the amount your beneficiaries would have should you pass away.